 I am Tara.

-Ever since I moved to the United States, a few years ago, I have struggled with calling it home.
+Since I moved to the United States, a few years ago, I have found some aspects challenging to adjust to and others really easy to adapt to.
 Over the past few years I have been trying to figure out how to feel settled in a country that my husband and I had chosen to live in.

 There are so many things I have learnt now, that I didn’t know before- what to wear in cold weather, how to look for good food for my vegan dietary needs and how to get the make the most of hobbies such as watching movies.
 I wish I knew all this when I first moved here.
 Maybe some sort of guide on how to live in USA, making full use of all the perks the country has to offer.